taro-tsuchiya/BlockchainAmplification/README.md

 cd unmodified/eth/block-validation
 ```

 3. Run the tests.
-For example, if you want to run TestEDoSBasis
+For example, if you want to run TestAmplificationBasis
 ```
-go test -v -run=TestEDoSBasis -timeout=0s
+go test -v -run=TestAmplificationBasis -timeout=0s
 ```

 ## Remarks